 Basically, the goal of Raven About The Parks is to answer the question: Why would I want to go there?
 While the 61 NPS units named National Park are detailed in a variety of publications and websites, there is little information or photographs covering the hundreds of smaller sites within the NPS system.
 With 421 designated NPS units and over a hundred related areas, there is one closer to you than you might realize.

-A secondary goal of Raven About The Parks is to provide a single venue from which to offer our artwork and photographs for sale under the Store tab.
+A secondary goal of Raven About The Parks is to provide a single venue from which to offer our artwork and photographs for sale under the Shop tab.

 We have been blogging since 2013, documenting the adventures of Wondon the Traveling Bunny.
 That same year we began photographing Echo the Raven with the NPS “unigrid” pamphlets at each site we visited.
 We chose ravens because they are the one wildlife species that shows up across many National Parks regardless of the ecosystem.
 We have seen these intelligent scavengers at Denali in Alaska, Death Valley in California, Smoky Mountains in Tennessee, and everywhere in between.
 We have long considered ravens (and related Corvids) to be unofficial NPS ambassadors.

-We will kick off our new blog by writing about one NPS site from each state.
-We also plan to start posting videos to our YouTube series “A Park In A Minute.”
+We kicked off our new blog by writing about our favorite NPS site in all 50 states.
 Click the Follow button to receive updates by email.

 …In the meantime, check out some real ravens in parks from Arizona to Maine to Alaska.